jase-d-ace/8th-light-web-assessment/README.md

 It was a really nice surprise that the Google Books API didn't require an API key, which allowed me to write strictly front end code without the use of a server.
 This allowed me to deploy using [surge.sh](https://surge.sh) for faster deployment with less setup.

+## Deployed App
+The app can be found at https://8th-light-challenge.surge.sh

 ## Next Steps (02/01/2019)

 While I did do SOME styling for the app, I feel like I can do more.
 I also think that even though the app does exactly as the challenge requires, I think I can expand on it a little more.